Zuehlke/machines-code-people/articles/ams-team-setups.md

 **CI/CD – Continuous Integration/Continuous Deployment chain – tooling that supports deployment and testing of the code changes

-***Live or AMS team will support the application once it is productive.
+***Live or AMS or Operations team will support the application once it is productive.
 AMS – Application Maintenance Services – activities needed to handle and prevent incidents, manage releases and other important tasks related to the production environment.

 *By {{page.authorName}}*